SBSTN540/CST495iOS-FLIXTER/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-- I had to update the info.plist file to allow AlamofireImage to access images.
+- Overall I had no real problems.
+The videos and walkthrough helped with the project development a lot.